steveklebanoff/hardhat-typescript-template/README.md

 ## Using this Project

-Clone this repository, then install the dependencies with `npm install`.
-Build everything with `npm run build`. https://hardhat.org has excellent docs, and can be used as reference for extending this project.
+Clone this repository, then install the dependencies with `yarn install`.
+Build everything with `yarn build`. https://hardhat.org has excellent docs, and can be used as reference for extending this project.

 ## Available Functionality

 ### Build Contracts and Generate Typechain Typeings

-`npm run compile`
+`yarn compile`

 ### Run Contract Tests & Get Callstacks